Real Estate Collaborations with Indigenous Peoples

 Through its real estate division, the company is currently engaged in six collaborations with First Nations.

-In Ottawa, Canada Lands has partnered with the Algonquins of Ontario for various development projects.
-Further to collaborating on the redevelopment of 299 Carling Avenue (formerly known as 291 Carling Avenue), the partners have realized tremendous success at Wateridge Village/Village des Riverains.
-The parties’ participation agreement, signed in 2010, is providing significant opportunities for the Algonquins of Ontario, including ongoing consultation throughout the community’s development process, commemoration of Algonquin heritage and economic participation.
+In Ottawa, Canada Lands has partnered with the Algonquins of Ontario for various on two development projects: Wateridge Village/Village des Riverains and 299 Carling Avenue (formerly 291 Carling Avenue).
+At Wateridge Village, the partners have realized tremendous success through a participation agreement, signed in 2010, that is providing significant opportunities for the Algonquins of Ontario, including ongoing consultation throughout the community’s development process, commemoration of Algonquin heritage and economic participation.
+At 299 Carling Avenue, the partners are collaborating on the development plans for the site which include design and architectural guidelines that reflect Algonquin values.

 In Vancouver, as part of its ongoing joint venture partnership with the Musqueam, Squamish and Tsleil-Waututh (MST) Nations, Canada Lands is integrating the Nations’ knowledge and culture into the planning and design of the Heather Street Lands and the Jericho Lands projects.